Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 8. Heartburn or Acid Reflux

-This takes place when the esophageal sphincter (the hole that connects the esophagus and the stomach) does not immediately close when food passes through it.
+Heartburn (also known as acid reflux) takes place when the esophageal sphincter (the hole that connects the esophagus and the stomach) does not immediately close when food passes through it.
 Because the sphincter is open longer than usual, stomach acid will then puff up to the esophagus causing heartburn, sore throat, or pain in the upper chest.

 - Burning in throat